rust-lang/rfcs/text/3485-feature-documentation.md

 - Rather than being consistent with `rustdoc` and accepting markdown, should the `doc` key be consistent with `package.description` and only support plain text?
-This RFC proposes making this decision at time of implementation, the challenges of supporting markdown are better understood.
+This RFC proposes making this decision at time of implementation when the challenges of supporting markdown are better understood.

 # Future possibilities

 [future-possibilities]: #future-possibilities

-- Rustdoc will gain the ability to document features.
+- Rustdoc can build on this to show feature documentation.
 - At some point, the decision to not include `doc` in the index could be reevaluated.
 Including only the first (summary) line of `doc` could be a possibility.
 - `cargo add` can show the `doc` and `deprecated` summary with the listed features.
 - [`cargo-info`] can use this information to provide feature descriptions.
+- crates-io could be updated to render feature documentation
 - Feature documentation could be allowed in a separate markdown file.
 For convenience, markdown anchors could be used to specify a section, so multiple features can share the same file.
 This could be a good option for features